dcmb-courses/bioinf606-2019/class-material/day4-clusters.md

 - Once the session is active, press *Open in Browser* to being your Jupyter session.
 Click on the "House" to take you to the root directory and navigate to to the folder you made earlier, /scratch/biobootcamp_fluxod/UNIQUENAME/day4_cluster/read_counts_by_region/ and load *read_counts_by_region.ipynb*.

+- Ipython notebook reminders:

+  - Green box  - marks active cell.
+You are in EDIT mode.
+  - Hit **escape** to exit mode mode and go to COMMAND mode.
+  - In command mode:
+    - **A** : insert new cell above
+    - **B** : insert new cell below
+    - **Enter** : edit the currently selected cell
+    - **up/down arrow** : navigate up or down
+  - In either:
+    - **Shift-Enter** : run the current cell

+  - Remember, you can run commands out of order in the notebook.
 ___
-- For situations outside of UM where ARC Connect is not available, we have provided instructions for using SSH tunneling, as reference:
+For situations outside of UM where ARC Connect is not available, we have provided instructions for using SSH tunneling, as reference:

   - Start a notebook server
   - Notes: